Kanchanaburi, Thailand: The Ultimate Travel Guide 2026

 CC BY-SA 3.0 / Diliff

-Erawan Falls is one of the most stunning natural attractions in Kanchanaburi, located within Erawan National Park, approximately 65 kilometers from the city.
-Named after the mythical three-headed elephant from Hindu mythology, the falls are renowned for their seven cascading tiers, each with its unique charm.
-The topmost tier is said to resemble the elephant’s head, adding a touch of…
+Erawan Falls is one of the best places to visit in Kanchanaburi, a breathtaking natural escape known for its seven cascading tiers of turquoise water set deep within Erawan National Park.
+Named after the mythical three-headed elephant from Hindu legend, the top tier is said to resemble the creature’s head, adding a touch of mystique to an already extraordinary landscape.…

 Location: Erawan Falls, Tha Kradan, Si Sawat District, Kanchanaburi, Thailand | Distance: 36.4km